aleross/angular-segment-analytics/README.md

 ### setAutoload(boolean)
 **Default:** `true`

+ngSegment autoloads Segment's Analytics.js before the AngularJS `.run()` phase if an API key has been set.
 Set autoload to false if you're including analytics.js in your build script.

 If you need to load the Segment analytics.js script on-demand, you can use the `segmentLoader` or `segmentLoaderProvider`: